jump-dev/JuMP.jl/docs/src/refvariable.md

 Constructors
 ------------

 The primary way to create variables is with the `@variable` macro.
 The first argument will always be a `Model`.
 In the examples below we assume `m` is already defined.
 The second argument is an expression that declares the variable name and optionally allows specification of lower and upper bounds.
-Adding variables "column-wise", e.g., as in column generation, is supported as well; see the syntax discussed in the probmod section.
+Adding variables "column-wise", e.g., as in column generation, is supported as well; see the syntax discussed in the [Problem Modification](@ref) section.

     @variable(m, x )              # No bounds
     @variable(m, x >= lb )        # Lower bound only (note: 'lb <= x' is not valid)